pavel-mironchik/fastai/README.md

 - `important.md` — list project-wide constraints (what parts of the repo are off-limits, testing expectations, how to verify external dependencies).
 - `patterns.md` — explain reusable architectural recipes (how to seed reference data, when to use Jobs vs direct model calls, integration strategies).
 - `project_details.md` — describe the repository structure, technology stack, entry points, translation requirements, release/versioning notes.
+- `lessons.md` — an agent appends self-learning notes automatically after executing plans so agents avoid repeating mistakes.

 Add new `.md` files anytime you find something worth noting (“QA checklist”, “Release process”, “API integration tips”).
 Convert that knowledge into concise bullets under the relevant file so future runs inherit it automatically.

 > **Why briefs skip conventions**
 > The brief command intentionally ignores `.fastai/conventions/`.
 Its job is to capture requirements quickly, so extra code-style or architecture context would only distract it.
 Conventions are pulled in when the plan is generated and when the plan is executed—exactly when those rules matter for writing code.
 This keeps the brief lightweight while still ensuring later stages follow every guideline.

+> **How self-learning works**
+> After `/fastai-execute-plan` finishes, it reviews the session for user corrections, mistakes, or emotional feedback.
+Each insight becomes a concise bullet appended to `.fastai/conventions/lessons.md`.
+Future runs automatically load that file, so the framework keeps improving without manual bookkeeping.

 ---